gsamokovarov/web-console/README.markdown

 # If you run JRuby 1.7.12 and above, you can use:
 # export JRUBY_OPTS=--dev
 ```

-_(Please, note that we don't guarantee master to be stable and we
-will appreciate any issue reports!)_

 ### Changing the colors is broken.